christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 causes of the eventual collapse of the Bronze Age and the fragmentation of Scythian hegemony.
 It also led to the Hyksos expulsion from Egypt and Assyria rising up under the Chaldean priests (the Kalani, the Jews).
-Jews refered to them as Ashkenaz, meaning Scythian (Josephus.
+Jews referred to them as Ashkenaz, meaning Scythian (Josephus.
 Vol. 5:
 Antiquities: 8:2:5, pp. 593-595).
 Khazaria is the former territory of the Scythians, which is why they they were called Ashkenazi.